fbrulotte/backbone-marionette-tree-view/README.md

 - Completed tests with http://jasmine.github.io/ for src\js\node.js and src\js\tree.js, they can be found at  test\unit\spec\

 ##### Version 1.1.0
-- Add expand/collapse event
+- Added expand/collapse event
-- Remove unselect event
+- Removed unselect event
-- Select by default the first element
+- Selected by default the first element
-- Expand/collapse can be trigger when the 'children' field has changed.
+- Expand/collapse can be triggered when the 'children' field has changed.

 ##### Version 1.0.0
 - Initial commit